🛞 Trail Mod Guide

 • Wrangler: Selectable 4H/4L with a true low-range transfer case (4.0:1 crawl ratio)

-• Renegade Trailhawk: Active all-wheel drive with low-range simulation — no true low-range transfer case
+• Renegade Trailhawk: Active all-wheel drive with a "Rock" terrain mode — no true low-range transfer case

 The Wrangler's 4L is essential for slow, precise rock crawling.
-The Renegade's system works well for slippery roads and light off-road but has no equivalent capability.
+The Renegade's system works well for slippery roads and light off-road but has no equivalent capability for technical terrain requiring slow, controlled wheel speed.

 The Wrangler runs solid axles front and rear.
 The Renegade runs independent front suspension.

 Solid axles flex more and maintain better contact in extreme articulation situations.
-On rocky terrain, this is a significant capability difference.
-For everything else, IFS offers a smoother on-road ride.
+On rocky terrain with significant wheel travel demands, this is a significant capability difference.
+For everything else — which is most driving — IFS offers a smoother on-road ride.

 Where the Renegade Wins